The Iceland Group is a privately owned UK food retailer, manufacturer and exporter.

 Iceland has included provisions relating to offences under the Modern Slavery Act in its standard terms and conditions of business and commercial contracts, not only for suppliers of Iceland own label food products, but all relevant suppliers of branded and other goods and services across the Iceland business.

 Iceland as an employer

-Best Companies has ranked Iceland Number One for employees feeling that they have a Fair Deal in each of the last six years and we also achieve high ratings for Wellbeing, Leadership, having a strong sense of family in our teams, and for making work fun.
+Best Companies has ranked Iceland Number One for employees feeling that they have a Fair Deal in each of the last five years and we also achieve high ratings for wellbeing, leadership, having a strong sense of family in our teams, and for making work fun.

 These excellent results provide authoritative, external confirmation of the results of our own regular staff surveys, which show industry-leading levels of job satisfaction throughout the company.
 Staff are able to effectively communicate any concerns through our ‘Talking Shop’ and Head Office forums and via a confidential helpline.

 Iceland Group companies will continue to work with suppliers to improve all aspects of the supply chain and we will remain resolute in our zero tolerance policy to slavery and human trafficking.
 We will undertake further education and training of all appropriate employees.
 We also remain committed to working with third parties, including the BRC and GLAA, and to developing relationships with other bodies including Stronger Together and relevant NGOs and initiatives.